 To handle mercury safely, the holistic dental office should have a mercury removal protocol including physical protection for you and the dental team during removal.

-This should include rubber dam, high volume suction, and skin and airway protection, amongst other things.
+This should include a rubber dam, high volume suction, and skin and airway protection, amongst other things.

 3 – Do They Use Digital X-rays?

 X-rays have been and will continue to be, a concern in medicine and dentistry, but they are safer now than ever before.

 With the introduction of digital x-rays, the radiation used for an x-ray is dramatically reduced.
 X-rays are essential in proper diagnosis, but should only be done digitally to keep you safe.

 4 – What is Their Position on Fluoride?